Singular sets and parameters of generalized triangle orbifolds: Introduction

+Let us briefly describe the contents of the paper.
+In Section~2 we give a partially conjectural classification of the singular structures of generalized triangle orbifolds.
+Namely, we show (Theorem~\ref{CT}) that there are eight possible types of singularities and we conjecture that under some mild assumptions on the group there are no any other possibilities.
 The set of the generalized triangle groups can be parameterized by three complex numbers that correspond to the complex distances~\cite{Fen} between the axes of the generators.
-In Section~3 we use W.~Fenchel's technics~\cite{Fen} to study this parameterization and its connection with the matrix representation of the group in $\SL(2,\C)$.
-Section~4 shows how to find the parameters of the group for the eight types of singular structures from Theorem~2.4.
-The connection between the generalized triangle groups and the $2$-generator Kleinian groups and their usual parameterization is considered in Section~5.
+In Section~3 we use W.~Fenchel's technics to study this parameterization and its connection with the matrix representation of the group in $\SL(2,\C)$.
+Section~4 shows how to find the parameters of the group for the eight types of singularities from Theorem~\ref{CT}.
+This gives an algorithm which provides a system of three polynomial equations defining parameters.
+An explicit connection between generalized triangle groups and $2$-generator Kleinian groups with their usual parameterization is given in Section~5.
+In Section~6 we present examples of generalized triangle orbifolds with different types of singularities and in Section~7 we consider an exceptional example for which Property~RE defined in Section~2 does not hold.

-Section~6 presents examples of common generalized triangle orbifolds with different types of singularities and in Section~7 we consider an example for the exceptional case.
+The results of this paper were previously available as a preprint \cite{Bel2}, the current version contains only some changes in the exposition.
+While working on the paper I enjoyed the hospitality of MPIM in Bonn.
+I would like to thank Prof. Alexander D.~Mednykh for suggesting this problem for my PhD thesis and for many helpful discussions.

-{\it Acknowledgement.} I would like to thank Professor Alexander D.~Mednykh for interesting me in this problem and numerous helpful discussions.
+The current version of the paper, except for the grammatical corrections and a few small comments, dates back to February of 2002.
+It was submitted for a publication in a journal but the referee did not find it sufficiently interesting.
+I also thought that the results were not sufficiently strong and decided not to resubmit the paper.
+The purpose of the present update is to improve the readability of the text.